When to Call a Tax Attorney Instead of an Accountant

 From real estate transactions and online purchases to company valuations and estate planning, “tax touches everything,” says Rodriguez, and attorneys in this niche are well-versed in its far-reaching effects.
 Many of his clients are still navigating the substantial tax code changes implemented by the Tax Cuts and Jobs Act of 2017 (TCJA), and he expects tax legislation “as big, if not bigger than the TCJA” soon that will affect “all income brackets, companies and pass-throughs.”

-Although it’s better to obtain legal representation long before enforcement or collection activities begin, attorneys can still spot issues and present options to steer clients through “the labyrinth of tax bureaucracies,” says Cort.
+Although it’s better to obtain legal representation with a tax lawyer long before enforcement or collection activities begin, attorneys can still spot issues and offer legal advice to steer clients through “the labyrinth of tax bureaucracies,” says Cort.
 More opportunities exist when assistance is sought early, upon receipt of a notice of audit or investigation or before a major life event, like a retirement or the creation or sale of a business.

 Due to potential tax implications, it may also be prudent to seek counsel when dealing with employment contracts, intellectual property, severance packages, and licensing and copyright agreements, says Rodriguez.
 These conversations invoke attorney-client privilege—a benefit that is not extended to accountants in most states, including New York.